In my research, I’ve found six factors that determine who you fall in love with and why.

 Our family interactions, values, and even the religion of your parents affect the values and expectations of how your intimate relationships should be when you get involved with someone else in adulthood.
 I’ve studied a ton on attachment theory and have recognized the major ways our childhood attachment with our mothers and fathers imprint beliefs about what we deserve in a relationship.

 If our parents inconsistently met our needs, we end up manifesting these insecurities in our adulthood relationships.
-For example, Anxious people tend to be attracted to Avoidants because the Anxious feels valued when they overinvest their emotions into the relationship.
+For example, Anxious people tend to be attracted to Avoidants because the Anxious feel valued when they overinvest their emotions into the relationship.
 Meanwhile, Avoidants feel happy when they underinvest their emotions into the relationship.
 Despite the initial counterbalance, the relationship turns into being the most toxic relationship of them all.